 Numark has a long history of providing excellent controller options for the budget-minded beginner DJ.
 In this review, we check out the latest version of the popular Party Mix controller, the very cheap Party Mix II.

 The Numark Party Mix II is an aggressively priced entry-level controller.
 Despite the low price, it does punch above its weight making it one of the best cheap DJ controllers on the market.

 While I don’t expect much from a controller in this price range there is still plenty to dissect.
 Let’s check out the Party Mix II in more detail.

-The main mixer section of the Numark Party Mix is basic but capable.
+The main mixer section of the Numark Party Mix II is basic but capable.
 It features 2 channels with dedicated faders.
 There is also a crossfader that allows you to move from one channel to the other.

 Each channel offers a 2 band EQ.
 You can control the Bass and the Treble.
 Most basic mixing techniques involve manipulating these frequencies so it’s enough to get started.
 I would have like to see access to the Mid frequencies but it is a budget controller after all.